fbpx

 1. INCOME LEVEL

-• Your income must be below the income thresholds determined by the IRS.
-Income Limitations – See below.
+• Your income must be below the income thresholds determined by the IRS and they change every single year.
+Income Limitations for 2025 – See below.

 2. EARNED INCOME

-• You must have earned income – salary, wages, compensation in some form.
+• You must have earned income – salary, wages, or compensation in some form.
 The exception to this rule is related to a Spousal IRA.
-If you have a spouse that is a stay at home parent or spouse, refer to this blog post to learn more.
+If you have a spouse that is a stay-at-home parent or spouse, refer to this blog post to learn more about how to make contributions to their IRA without them having to have “earned income”.

 Income Limitations: